voxel51/fiftyone/docs/source/user_guide/config.rst

 which means that upgrades are automatically peformed when you connect to your database with newer Python client versions.

-If you set `database_admin` to `False`, your database will refuse connections from your FiftyOne client if its version does not match the database's current version, and datasets will refuse migrations to versions other than the database's current version.
+If you set `database_admin` to `False`, your client will **never** cause the database to be migrated to a new version.
+Instead, you'll see the following
+behavior:

+-   If your client is compatible with the current database version, you will be allowed to connect to the database and use FiftyOne
+-   If your client is not compatible with the current database version, you will see an informative error message when you import the library

 You can restrict migrations by adding the following entry to your `~/.fiftyone/config.json` file: